syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 </td>
 </tr>
 </table>

-You can customize the property settings or cancel the generation of `DataFormItem` by handling [AutoGeneratingDataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~AutoGeneratingDataFormItem_EV.html) event.
+You can customize the property settings or cancel the generation of `DataFormItem` by handling the [AutoGeneratingDataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~AutoGeneratingDataFormItem_EV.html) event.

 ## Customize auto generated fields

-You can customize or cancel the generated `DataFormItem` by handling [AutoGeneratingDataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~AutoGeneratingDataFormItem_EV.html) event. `AutoGeneratingDataFormItem` event occurs when the field is auto-generated for public and non-static property of the data object.
+You can customize or cancel the generated `DataFormItem` by handling the [AutoGeneratingDataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~AutoGeneratingDataFormItem_EV.html) event.
+This event occurs when the field is auto-generated for public and non-static property of the data object.

 {% tabs %}
 {% highlight c# %}